-- There is a significant (up to 4 Lexile grade levels) gap between the average reading ability of a high school graduate and the text demands of postsecondary life.
+- There is a significant gap (up to 4 Lexile grade levels) between the average reading ability of a high school graduate and the text demands of postsecondary life.

 This is enough to make me crazy.
 If our students leave high school with a significant gap between their independent reading ability and the text demands of postsecondary life, it’s going to be very difficult for them to flourish.
 Postsecondary student flourishing is the lifeblood of my mission as a teacher.

 So, what should be done about this?
 That’s where the 10th anchor standard in the reading strand comes in (R.CCR.10).
-Students need consistent practice at reading complex texts on their own.
+Students need consistent practice with reading complex texts on their own.
 This requires using a simple literacy teaching model like the kind Mike Schmoker lays out in Focus.
 If you’d like me to write more on that literacy model and my experiences with it, just leave a comment below!